 Gregg Caruso: a Philosophical Passion

-Gregg Caruso has been teaching for over twenty years, after discovering his passion for philosophy as a graduate student at Brooklyn College.
-Now, a trained philosopher, published author of over six books and numerous journal articles, he continues to inspire his students to think outside the box.
+Now, a trained philosopher, published author of more than several books and numerous journal articles, he continues to inspire his students to think outside the box.

 “Teaching energizes me,” Dr. Caruso says.
-“In fact, teaching is the most rewards aspect of my professional career.”
+“In fact, teaching is the most rewarding aspect of my professional career.”